AppPlatform-Templates/supervisord-appplatform/README.md

 ## Use Cases

-- **Application + Background Worker**: Run a web server with a background job processor
+- **Web Service + Monitoring Agent**: Run your application with OpenTelemetry, StatsD, or other monitoring agents
-- **Multi-Service Applications**: Combine related services that need to share the same filesystem
+- **Web Service + Sidecar Processes**: Add auxiliary processes that need to run alongside your main application
-- **Observability**: Run monitoring agents (OpenTelemetry, StatsD, etc.) alongside your application
+- **Multi-Process Applications**: Applications that need multiple related processes on the same host
-- **Legacy Applications**: Modernize applications that need multiple processes without redesigning architecture
+- **Agent-Based Architecture**: Run your app with agents for observability, security scanning, or data collection

 ## Quick Start